 Integrated Pest Management (IPM)

-IPM is a sustainable pest control practice that involves the use of biological, physical, and cultural control methods.
+IPM is a sustainable pest control services that involves the use of biological, physical, and cultural control methods.
 This approach ensures that pest control is done effectively and sustainably while minimising the environmental impact.

 Use of Natural Pesticides